hed95/cop-file-upload-service/README.md

 - validation
 - virus scanning
-- extracting text with ocr
+- extracting text with ocr (for .png, .jpg, .jpeg, .jpe, .tiff, .tif, .bmp, .pnm or .jfif)
 - saving into storage

 Currently S3 is supported for storage.